 Partnerships, Goals and Results

-This resarch and development has the goal of by 2015, to validate the ability to reduce the weight of a passenger vehicle body and chassis system by 50% compared to a 2002 vehicle.
+This research and development focuses on achieving the following goal: by 2015, to validate the ability to reduce the weight of a passenger vehicle body and chassis system by 50% compared to a 2002 vehicle.
 This reduction needs to be cost-effective and the materials need to be recyclable as well.

 The results of these research and development activities are described annually at the Annual Merit Review and Peer Evaluation Meeting and in the annual Progress Report.
 In addition, the Materials subprogram hosted a Lightweight and Propulsion Materials workshop in March 2011 in Dearborn, Michigan to understand industry's needs and technology gaps.
 These reports serve as a benchmark of current state-of-the-art technologies as well as technical goals in these areas: Light-Duty Vehicles Technical Requirements and Gaps for Lightweight and Propulsion Materials and Trucks and Heavy-Duty Vehicles Technical Requirements and Gaps for Lightweight and Propulsion Materials.